Jose01000111/Apache-Installation-Setup-Lab/README.md

 <img src="https://i.imgur.com/RZHIBYG.png" alt="osTicket logo"/>
 </p>

-#### sudo tail /var/log/apache2/access.log 👀→ This shows recent access logs, so you can see who is visiting your site.
+#### ⌨️sudo tail /var/log/apache2/access.log 👀→ This shows recent access logs, so you can see who is visiting your site.

 ***